-Named in honor of UNE COM scholarship donors Robert Leonard DO ’86 and Kathryne Leonard DO ’86, Leonard Hall is one of the largest interactive classrooms of its kind in the country.
-Most interactive classrooms are in the 20-40 person range, Leonard Hall seats up to 285.
-With six movie-size video screens and six ceiling-mounted projectors around the room, along with cameras for video capturing, and 30 group study tables each wired into the room’s technology with its own microphone, white boards and computer monitors, the 4,900 square-foot room is beautifully equipped for UNE COM’s integrated, case-based curriculum.
+Named in honor of UNE COM scholarship donors Robert Leonard DO ’86 and Kathryne Leonard DO ’86, Leonard Hall is one of the largest interactive classrooms of its kind in the country, seating up to 285.
+The 4,900-square-foot room features movie-size video screens, ceiling-mounted projectors, cameras for video capturing, and wired-in group study tables.
+Leonard Hall is beautifully equipped for UNE COM’s integrated, case-based curriculum.

 Harold Alfond Center for Health Sciences

-The Harold Alfond Center for Health Sciences, which opened in 1996, provides a significant focus for the University.
-Located at the center of UNE's Biddeford Campus, this three-story building houses numerous laboratories and lecture halls.
-It is a joint-use building between the College of Osteopathic Medicine and the College of Arts and Sciences.
-The human gross anatomy lab—used by medical, health professions and athletic training students—is a modern facility for cadaveric and fresh tissue study.
+The Harold Alfond Center for Health Sciences is a three-story building housing numerous laboratories and lecture halls, including the human gross anatomy lab — used by medical, health professions, and athletic training students for cadaveric and fresh tissue study.

 Stella Maris Hall

 Stella Maris Hall houses COM's Office of the Deans, faculty and administrative offices, and a number of faculty research laboratories.

 Pickus Center for Biomedical Research